fbpx

 property guides

 When you and your co-parent are not married, it is important to establish who holds parental responsibility.
-If this applies to both parents then you each hold equal parenting rights, therefore if the court is making a decision on the custody of your children, the fact that you are not married will not matter.
+If this applies to both parents, then you each hold equal parenting rights; therefore, if the court is making a decision on the custody of your children, the fact that you are not married will not matter.

 If you do not hold parental responsibility, this means that there is no automatic legal right to custody or even contact with your child.
-If you are concerned that you do not hold parental responsibility, your specialist child law solicitor can advise you on applying for parental responsibility so that you can play a part in the decisions that are being made about your child’s future.
+If you are concerned that you do not hold parental responsibility, your specialist family law solicitor can advise you on applying for parental responsibility so that you can play a part in the decisions that are being made about your child’s future.

 It is usually the case that everyone who holds parental responsibility will need to give consent before a child can be taken abroad.
-Where parents have maintained an amicable separation, this may not be a problem, since they may make reciprocal allowances in order to take the children on foreign holidays.
+Where parents have maintained an amicable separation, this may not be a problem since they may make reciprocal allowances in order to take the children on foreign holidays.

 It is only necessary to apply for a court order if you and your former partner are unable to reach an agreement between yourselves.
 The most common court orders relating to children are:

 If you and your co-parent share parental responsibility for your children, they cannot be taken abroad without your consent.
-If your former partner has taken your children overseas without your permission, this is classed as child abduction.
+If your former partner has taken your children overseas without your permission, this is classified as child abduction.

-The first step is to inform the police, who may put in place a Port Alert to stop your ex-partner from leaving the country with your children.
+The first step is to inform the police, who may put in place a Port Alert to prevent your ex-partner from leaving the country with your children.
 If it is too late to prevent them from leaving, our expert child and family lawyers here at Ackroyd Legal will work with you to protect your children and take action to bring them safely home.

 Image hover effect image